isomerpages/tp-virtualcampus/media/performing-arts/_posts/2022-06-17-post-Fusion Percussion.md

 <br>
 <br>They live by their slogan “with a burning passion, we play to the beat
 of our hearts”.
-Brazilian Samba forms the cornerstone of TPFP's creative rhythms such as Samba Temasek - a fusion of Brazilian samba and Singapore elements.
+Brazilian Samba forms the cornerstone of TPFP's creative rhythms, such as Samba Temasek - a fusion of Brazilian samba and Singapore elements.
 <br>
 <br>